LSSTScienceCollaborations/ObservingStrategy/whitepaper/notes/whitepaper-design.md

 # The LSST Observing Strategy

 A community whitepaper outlining various science cases and the impacts that observing strategy will have on them, quantified using the Metric Analysis Framework.
+The paper will describe various cadence strategies, tradeoffs, current baseline, future directions, etc, and should be good enough to present on arXiv.
+The timescale for producing this white paper, started before and finished after the workshop is many months, hopefully before the next workshop.

+The main points to convey in this white paper are that:

+* We have a pretty good idea of how we would deploy LSST: there is a baseline cadence, with which it can be demonstrated that the data required for the promised science can be delivered.
+* The baseline cadence can and will be optimized - even small improvements can be significant.
+Most importantly, the cadence is not set in stone and it will evolve.
+* The cadence optimization process will be as open and inclusive as technically possible.
+All stake holders will participate in this process.

 **1. Introduction**
   * Synoptic Surveying with LSST - the basic observing strategy determined by the LSST's design.